Trinitek/TpsParser/README.md

 Unlike the original library, this version does not include a CSV exporter, and thus does not function as a standalone program.

-Included in the port is a set of classes that are able to recover encrypted files where the password is not known.
-Compute intensive portions of this section have been parallelized and make use of asynchronous Tasks.

-Other miscellaneous performance improvements have also been made.

 ## Clean Table Objects

 The `Table` class abstracts away the low-level file structures for easier manipulation.